-Create a New Destination for the Arts and Design [Underlined in the original text]
+Create a New Destination for the Arts and Design

 - Include venues for performing arts and public art in a variety of spaces throughout Tysons. - Encourage developers to work with artists and arts organizations early in the design process to successfully integrate the arts into their projects. - Ensure the provision of public art in Tysons by considering a dedicated funding source. - Maintain high standards for innovative architecture and design which will create a unique identity for each district and Tysons as a whole.